 Finally, you'll reach the mighty Gullfoss Falls.
 A pathway takes you right to the river's edge, where you can get a real sense of the enormous, natural power of the water.
 From Gullfoss waterfall, you can choose to go on an optional snowmobiling tour on Langjökull glacier.
-If you do not wish to snorkel or snowmobiling, why not take a two-hour horse-riding tour?
+If you do not wish to snorkel or snowmobile, why not take a two-hour horse-riding tour?

-Head to the south coast, and be sure to visit the majestic Seljalandsfoss and Skógafoss waterfalls; both are visible from the main road, as are several glaciers along the way.
-Near Vík, take a slight detour to admire the black volcanic beach, and the dramatic Dyrhólaey and Reynisdrangar rock formations.
+Head to the south coast, and be sure to visit the majestic Seljalandsfoss and Skógafoss waterfalls.
+Both are visible from the main road, as are several glaciers along the way.
+Near Vík, take a slight detour to admire the black volcanic beach and the dramatic Dyrhólaey and Reynisdrangar rock formations.

 Spend the night in Vík.

 After waking up in Vík, you'll have the option of taking an ice cave tour on the nearby Mýrdalsjökull glacier but if you'd like to carry straight on with your journey, continue driving the south coast to the many sights of the beautiful Skaftafell area of the Vatnajökull National Park.
-There is plenty to do there for hiking enthusiasts, with tracks and trails suitable for all abilities, including one that leads to the beautiful Svartifoss waterfall.
+There is plenty to do for hiking enthusiasts, with tracks and trails suitable for all abilities, including one leading to the beautiful Svartifoss waterfall.
 The hexagonal basalt columns that surround these falls inspired the architecture of Hallgrímskirkja church in Reykjavík.
 You may take a glacier hike in this area.

 Once you hit the road again, make a stop at one of Iceland's most famous attractions and top photo spots, the Jökulsárlón glacier lagoon, where beautiful icebergs break from a glacier and sail out to the ocean.
 You can enjoy an optional cruise, on an amphibious boat or a zodiac, amongst them here.
 Take a short walk from the lagoon to the Diamond Beach, where these bergs wash upon the black sand shore like glittering jewels.